WolfgangBischoffTHAB/riscvassembler_java/README.md

-In a random attempt for turning off optimizations I added these flags without really knowing what they do but after adding those flags, the source code that the linker outputs remained unchanged!
+In a random attempt for turning off optimizations I added these flags without really knowing what they do but after adding those flags, the source code that the linker outputs remained unoptmized which is exactly what I was hoping for!

-The linker will now use the assemblers code and only replace addresses in code but not throw away instructions!
+The linker will now use the assembler's code and only replace addresses in code but not throw away instructions.
+(As far as I can tell.
+More tests are necessary!)

 Now lets use the linker so it resolves the relocation entries that the assembler has inserted into the elf formatted object file.